Quakers -- Ireland

 Dates: 1656 - 1887

-Scope and Content note This collection is composed of the single, handwritten diary of William Thompson.
-Entries are largely related to his family's grocery business, family news, illness, social calls, and Quaker meetings he attended.
+Overview Diary entries are largely related to William Thompson's family's grocery business, family news, illness, social calls, and Quaker meetings he attended.
 He occasionally also describes Quakers from England and Ireland making religious visits to America.

-Scope and Content note This collection is composed of the handwritten diary and photocopy of Rebecca Wright's religious visit to England and Ireland.
-Entries provide an account of her voyage to Ireland, her recuperation in Waterford after arriving, her attendance at meetings in Ireland, her travel to Liverpool, England, and attendance at meetings throughout England.
+Overview Entries in Rebecca Wright's diary of her religious visit to England and Ireland provide an account of her voyage to Ireland, her recuperation in Waterford after arriving, her attendance at meetings in Ireland, her travel to Liverpool, and attendance at meetings throughout England.

 Dates: 1784, Undated